 It’s often said that snowboarding is like skateboarding on the snow.
-You’re swapping the wheels for a waxed board; the streets for the slopes.
+You’re swapping the wheels for a waxed snowboard and the streets for the slopes.

 But how similar are these two sports?
 Are skateboard tricks easier or harder than snowboard tricks, and can a snowboarder easily adapt to riding on a skateboard?